califano-lab/NaRnEA/README.md

 devtools::install_github(repo = "califano-lab/NaRnEA", force = TRUE, build_vignettes = TRUE)
 ```

-## NaRnEA Theory and Walkthroughs
+## Using NaRnEA
-To learn more about using NaRnEA and the theory behind NaRnEA, check out the NaRnEA vignettes.
+To learn more about how to use NaRnEA, check out the NaRnEA vignettes with the following code.
 ```{r}
 library(NaRnEA)
 browseVignettes(package = "NaRnEA")